|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Roasted broccoli makes a great side dish or first course.
 It is perfect alongside a meal that is rich or heavy because it is filling, healthy, easy to prepare, and delicious.

 When oven roasting broccoli, your main goal should be to always to preserve the crunch and the bright green color.
 When roasting broccoli, the first trick is not to chop the florets too small.
 Small florets generally cook through before they have a chance to brown, so roasting is not the best option for them.
 Instead, chop the florets lengthwise so that a large, flat area of the stem is visible (the inner stems brown beautifully when flat against the baking sheet.

-Chop broccoli into large florets, slicing through the stem to maximize the amount of flat edges.
+Chop broccoli into large florets, slicing through the stem to maximize the number of flat edges.

-- In large mixing bowl, drizzle olive oil over florets.
+In a large mixing bowl, drizzle olive oil over florets.
 Grind cracked pepper generously over the bowl.
 Sprinkle broccoli with kosher salt and toss to distribute the oil, salt, and pepper.
 Use your fingers to make sure the broccoli is coated as evenly as possible.

-- Serve alone or with lemon wedges and/or Parmesan cheese.
+Serve alone or with lemon wedges and/or Parmesan cheese.